Technology Wireless Charging Qi2

 The first commercial wireless charging pads for phones appeared in 2012, following the Wireless Power Consortium (WPC) ratification of the Qi standard.
 Since then, adoption has accelerated dramatically.
 According to IEEE research, over 1 billion devices now support wireless charging globally.

-Today, wireless charging is standard in smartphones, smartwatches, earbuds, and even furniture.
-Major automotive manufacturers including BMW, Mercedes-Benz, and Toyota now integrate wireless charging pads into their vehicles, demonstrating how deeply this technology has penetrated daily life.
+Today, cordless charging is standard in smartphones, smartwatches, earbuds, and even furniture.
+Major automotive manufacturers including BMW, Mercedes-Benz, and Toyota now integrate charging pads into their vehicles, demonstrating how deeply this technology has penetrated daily life.

-Wireless charging uses electromagnetic induction to transfer energy without cables.
+Wireless charging works through electromagnetic induction —transferring energy without cables.
 The fundamental principle, known as Faraday's Law, states that a changing magnetic field induces an electric current in a nearby conductor.

 Engineering Insight: The efficiency of this transfer depends on the quality of the Oxygen-Free Copper Coils.
 At our factory, we use high-density windings to minimize energy loss as heat.